-- A. The Athletic Director will provide parents with a practice schedule at the beginning of each sports season.
+A. The Athletic Director will provide parents with a practice schedule at the beginning of each sports season.
 Coaches will also remind parents of practice times and inform them of any schedule changes through notes from school.

-A practice schedule will be posted on the bulletin board outside the south entrance to the gymnasium.
-Games and practices will also be listed in the calendar section of the Wings.
-A schedule will be available on our school website. - B. Practices shall not exceed two hours in length.
+- B. Practices shall not exceed two hours in length.
 There may be some exceptions when a team may be preparing for a state tournament. - C. No team will have practices or games on more than four school afternoons or evenings in a given Sunday through Thursday period.